Jarred-Sumner/atbuild/README.md

 You write some of your JavaScript in `.@js` files, and by default, all the code in the file will be evaluated at runtime.

-But, if the line starts with an `@` or if it contains `@{}`, those parts of the file will be switched out, and run at build-time instead.
+But, if the line starts with an `@` or if it contains `@{}`, those parts of the file will be switched out, and run at buildtime instead.

 The code evaluated at buildtime is also JavaScript.